dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

     - name: region
       value: us-east-1
 ```

 {{% /codetab %}}

 {{% codetab %}}
 To run localstack on Kubernetes, you can apply the configuration below.
 Localstack is then
-reachable at the DNS name `http://localstack.default.svc.cluster.local:4566`
-(assuming this was applied to the default namespace) and this should be used as the `endpoint`
+reachable at the DNS name `http://localstack.default.svc.cluster.local:4566` (assuming this was applied to the default namespace), which should be used as the `endpoint`.

 ```yaml
 apiVersion: apps/v1
 kind: Deployment